rht-labs/rht-labs.github.io/_docs/what-we-do.md

 Open Innovation Labs provides internal capability and enablement to evolve the way Red Hat delivers and to bring new practices to our Consultants' way of working using:

 - DevOps Culture and Practice Enablement
-- Open Leadership Training and Coaching
+- Open Leadership training and coaching
-- Site Reliability Engineering Enablement
+- Site Reliability Engineering enablement
 - Maintenance of the platform tools including the [Open Practice Library](https://openpracticelibrary.com), [Lodestar](https://lodestar.rht-labs.com) and [Ubiquitous Journey](http://rht-labs.com/ubiquitous-journey)
-- Contributions and support to Red Hat's Communities of Practice
+- Contributing to and supporting Red Hat's Communities of Practice
 - Running experiments to improve delivery capability
 - Providing internal strategy consultants